GeorgeCGarman/community-forum-frontend/README.md

 ![Alt text](/screenshots/questions.png)

-And click on one to view it
+And click on one to view it:

 ![Alt text](/screenshots/question.png)